The root canal procedure. –

 - The barrier created by a dam aids with this goal by preventing saliva (a source of bacteria and debris) from gaining entry into the tooth while its work is being performed.

-For you, the patient, wearing a dam should be a non-event.
+Having a rubber dam placed should be a non-event.

-- Since you’ve been numbed up for your procedure, there shouldn’t be any discomfort involved as it’s placed or while it’s worn.
+- Since you’ve already been numbed up for your procedure, there shouldn’t be any discomfort involved, either as it’s placed or while it’s worn while your dentist performs your work.

-We have an entire page that’s dedicated to details about rubber dams A to Z., including how they’re placed, what it’s like to have one, and why the use of one during your procedure is so important.
+FYI: We have an entire page that’s dedicated to details about rubber dams A to Z., including how they’re placed, what it’s like to wear one, and why the use of one during your root canal work is so important.

-As a start point for actually beginning to perform your tooth’s work, your dentist will need to create an opening to its nerve space.
-This step is called creating the “access cavity.”
+As a starting point for working inside your tooth, your dentist will need to create an opening that extends into its nerve space.
+This step is called creating an “access cavity.”

-The hole through which the dentist performs their work.
+The hole through which the dentist will perform your tooth’s root canal work.

-- As shown in our picture here, with back teeth the opening is characteristically made on the tooth’s chewing surface.
-With front ones, it’s made on their backside (like in our picture above).
+As our picture here shows, with back teeth the opening is characteristically made through their chewing surface.
+With front ones (like the tooth shown in our previous picture above), it’s made through the tooth’s backside (lingual/tongue side).

-A common question is what becomes of a dental crown if an access opening is made through it.
+FYI: A question that patients frequently have is what becomes of their current dental crown if an access opening is made through it.
 We discuss this matter on our page: Issues involved when treating teeth that have dental crowns.
 Can the crown be reused?

-Step 3 – Identifying all of the tooth’s root canals.
+Step 3 – Identifying all of the tooth’s canals.

 A surgical operating microscope may be used.

-FYI – The use of a microscope increases the likelihood Study findings. that all of the tooth’s canals will be found and therefore treated, which generally translates into increased treatment success.
+FYI – The use of a microscope increases the likelihood Study findings. that all of your tooth’s canals will be found and therefore treated, which is an important factor in obtaining treatment success.

 Page highlights as a video –